Ihor Pavlyuk: Life and career

-Works of Ihor Pavlyuk have been translated into Russian, Belarusian, Polish, English, French, Chinese, Latvian, Bulgarian, Japanese, Italian, and other languages and published in such magazines as "Acumen", "The Apple Valley Review" (Volume 7, Number 2 (Fall 2012), "Muddy River Poetry Review", "Asymptote", "Gold Dust" (Issue 23), "The Adirondack Review", "The Recusant", "Metamorphoses", "Eurasia Review", "The world poets quarterly", "The Guardian","Critical Muslim" (2022), Chinese magazines "Fleurs des lettres", «Foreign literature and art (外國文學藝術)» and many others.
+Works of Ihor Pavlyuk have been translated into Russian, Belarusian, Polish, English, French, Chinese, Latvian, Bulgarian, Japanese, Italian, and other languages and published in such magazines as "Acumen", "The Apple Valley Review" (Volume 7, Number 2 (Fall 2012), "Muddy River Poetry Review", "Asymptote", "Gold Dust" (Issue 23), "The Adirondack Review", "The Recusant", "Metamorphoses", "Eurasia Review", "The world poets quarterly", "The Guardian", "Critical Muslim" (2022), "Spillwords press" (2023), "Of Poets & Poetry" (2023), Chinese magazines "Fleurs des lettres", «Foreign literature and art (外國文學藝術)», journal of Ukrainian poetry in English, Hindi and Ukrainian language “Uyava Chronicle” (A Trilingual Journal of Ukrainian Poetry), «Sunflowers Rising: Poems For Peace Anthology» and many others.

 Ihor Pavlyuk is the protagonist of the film "Between Bug and God" and film "Voice".

 The work of Ihor Pavlyuk is included in the official school curriculum with Ukrainian literature.

+Ihor Pavlyuk is engaged in charitable activities.

 The book of Ihor Pavlyuk "A Flight over the Black Sea" became the winning book within Writers in Translation competition by English PEN club.
 Academia.edu has included book "A Flight over the Black Sea" in the authoritative list “The Greatest Great Books List Ever”.

+On 9 June 2024, Ihor Pavlyuk spoke at the National Federation of State Poetry Societies of the United States of America. and in 2025 he became co-editor and author of the foreword to its international poetry anthology "Sunflowers Rising": Peace Poems Anthology: by Poets for Peace", the proceeds of which go to help orphaned children.

 Ihor Pavlyuk is married.
-His wife Lyudmyla Pavlyuk is Associate Professor at Department of Journalism of Lviv University.
+His wife Lyudmyla Pavlyuk (Ukrainian: Павлюк Людмила Степанівна is Associate Professor at Department of Journalism of Lviv University.
+They have two daughters and a grandson.